learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 $$ f'(x) = \displaystyle {\lim_{ \Delta x \to0}} \frac{f(x + \Delta x) - f(x)}{\Delta x} $$

 So the derivative is the change in output as we *just nudge* our input.
 That is how we calculate *instantaneous rate of change*.
-We can determine the runners speed at precisely second number 2, by calculating the runner's speed over shorter and shorter periods of time, to see what that number approaches.
+We can determine the runner's speed at precisely second number 2, by calculating the runner's speed over shorter and shorter periods of time, to see what that number approaches.

 One final definition before we go.
 Instead of $\Delta x$, mathematicians sometimes use the variable $h$ to describe the change in inputs.
 So replacing our $\Delta x$ symbols with $h$'s we have: